Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Experiments

-To adjust for the distribution discrepancy, we also plot the test errors when we sample a test label for each sample from the CIFAR-10H dataset (repeated 20 times) and show this in Fig.~\ref{fig:barcharts} with pink colors.
-Note that this generally will not go below the estimated Bayes error.\footnote{Consider an extreme case with zero test error for the original test set.
-If a test sample has $p(y=+1|\bmx) = 0.8$ in CIFAR-10H, then it will incur an error of 0.2 on average for the new test labels.} After adjusting for the discrepancy, we can see how the test error of Vision Transformer is on par with or slightly higher than the estimated Bayes error.
-This implies that we have reached (or is about to reach) the Bayes error for this benchmark dataset.
+To adjust for the distribution discrepancy, we also plot the test errors when we sample a test label for each sample from the C10H dataset (repeated 20 times) and show this in Fig.~\ref{fig:barcharts} with pink.
+Note that this generally will not go below the estimated Bayes error.
+For example, consider an extreme case with zero test error for the original test set.
+If a test sample has $p(y=+1|\bmx) = 0.8$ in C10H, then it will incur an error of 0.2 on average for the new test labels.
+After adjusting for the discrepancy, we can see how the test error of ViT is on par with or slightly higher than the estimated Bayes error.
+This implies that we have reached (or is about to reach) the Bayes error for C10H.